MicrosoftDocs/sdk-api/sdk-api-src/content/winioctl/ni-winioctl-fsctl_txfs_write_backup_information.md

 ## -description

+> [!NOTE]
-<p class="CCE_Message">[Microsoft strongly recommends developers utilize alternative means to achieve your
+> Microsoft strongly recommends developers utilize alternative means to achieve your application’s needs.
-    application’s needs.
 Many scenarios that TxF was developed for can be achieved through simpler and more readily available techniques.
 Furthermore, TxF may not be available in future versions of Microsoft Windows.
-For more information, and alternatives to TxF, please see
-    <a href="https://docs.microsoft.com/windows/desktop/FileIO/deprecation-of-txf">Alternatives to using Transactional NTFS</a>.]
+For more information, and alternatives to TxF, please see [Alternatives to using Transactional NTFS](https://docs.microsoft.com/windows/desktop/FileIO/deprecation-of-txf).

 Writes  Transactional NTFS (TxF) specific information to a specified file.
 The **Buffer** member of the [TXFS_WRITE_BACKUP_INFORMATION](./ns-winioctl-txfs_write_backup_information.md) structure must be the **Buffer** member of the [TXFS_READ_BACKUP_INFORMATION_OUT](./ns-winioctl-txfs_read_backup_information_out.md) structure returned by [FSCTL_TXFS_READ_BACKUP_INFORMATION](./ni-winioctl-fsctl_txfs_read_backup_information.md).